How to Encourage Healthy Lifestyles and Food Choices for Families

 Show enjoyment in physical activity

-Modeling sends a powerful message that health is a priority.
+Modelling sends a powerful message that health is a priority.

 2. Make Nutritious Foods Accessible